phamcongthuy/challenge/_play/the-brady-center-to-prevent-gun-violence.md

    Through our work in Los Angeles and throughout California, our goal is to build a model for city-based implementation that is scalable to other cities disproportionally affected by gun violence.
 In five years, it is our aim that Los Angeles and the Bay Area will have measurably reduced gun violence and can serve as models for other cities.
 Ultimately, we aim to stem the flow of crime guns into vulnerable communities across the U.S. to reduce gun violence and save lives.
+category_metrics:
-category_metrics: '[''Per capita crime rates'', ''Perceived safety'']'
+  - Per capita crime rates
+  - Perceived safety
+category_other:
-category_other: '[''LA is the healthiest place to LIVE'']'
+  - LA is the healthiest place to LIVE
-unique_identifier: jvhie7n6
 category: play
 uri: /play/the-brady-center-to-prevent-gun-violence/
 order: 6
 project_image: /assets/images/play/the-brady-center-to-prevent-gun-violence.jpg
-project_proposal_impact: []

 ---